 Tell your physician if you are pregnant, or think you might be pregnant, to ensure that your fetus is not harmed.

 A rectal biopsy usually is performed during an anoscopy or sigmoidoscopy.
 These tests are outpatient procedures, meaning you’ll be able to go home afterward.
 They’re typically done by a gastroenterologist or surgeon.

 An anoscopy is typically performed in a physician’s office.
 This test uses a lighted scope called an anoscope.
-The scope allows the physician to view the lowest two inches of the anal canal and the lower rectum.
-A proctoscope, which allows for viewing further into the rectum, also may be used.
+The scope allows the physician to view the lowest 2 inches of the anal canal and the lower rectum.
+A proctoscope, which is longer than an anoscope, may also be used.

 Preparations for both types of procedures are similar.
 The sigmoidoscopy, which is the more complicated procedure, takes about 20 minutes to perform.
 Taking a rectal biopsy can slightly extend the time the procedure will take.

 Typically, general anesthesia, sedatives, and painkilling medication are not administered for the procedures.
 You will be positioned lying on your left side on an examining table.
 You will pull your knees toward your chest.

 If you are having a sigmoidoscopy, air will be inserted into the colon through the scope.
 The air will inflate the colon to allow the physician to see the area more clearly.
 If fluid or stools are in the way, your physician may use suction to remove them.
 You may be asked to change position to allow the physician to alter the position of the scope.

 Your physician will remove a sample of any abnormal tissue they find in the rectum.
 The biopsy will be extracted with forceps, a brush, swab, or suction catheter.
 Typically, a patient does not feel pain from the tissue removal.

 Electrocauterization, or heat, may be used to stop any bleeding that results from tissue being removed.
 When the procedure is over, the scope is removed slowly from your body.